 The local (or locavore) food movement focuses on the concept of “food miles” as a barometer of environmental impact and sustainability.
-Foods that travel less between producer and consumer are generally considered more eco-friendly.
+Foods that travel less between producer and consumer are overwhelmingly perceived as more eco-friendly.

 Thus, despite the inherently resource-intensive nature of raising animals for food, many advocates for environmentally responsible eating promote local animal agriculture as part of a sustainable food system.

-But while there are many important reasons to source our food closer to home, eating locally shouldn’t be seen as inherently the most eco-friendly food choice.
+But while there are many good reasons to source our food closer to home, prioritizing local foods is not inherently the most eco-friendly food choice.

 This is because a food’s environmental impact isn’t just based on food miles.
 The full carbon footprint of a given food is based on a measure known as Life Cycle Assessment (LCA).

-Factors that affect a food’s LCA are energy use, water use, harvesting methods, packaging materials, storage and preparation techniques, and other production and post production-related activities.
+Factors that affect a food’s LCA are energy use, water use, land use, greenhouse gas emissions, harvesting methods, packaging materials, storage and preparation techniques, and other production and post production-related activities.

-A 2008 study in Environmental Science & Technology found that even though food is generally transported long distances, food-related greenhouse gas (GHG) emissions primarily derive from the production phase, accounting for 83% of the average U.S. household’s food carbon footprint.
+An authoritative study published in Environmental Science & Technology found that even though food is generally transported long distances, food-related greenhouse gas (GHG) emissions primarily derive from the production phase, accounting for 83% of the average U.S. household’s food carbon footprint.

 Transportation or food miles represent only 11% of the LCA carbon “foodprint.”